Leptoxis

-Leptoxis is a genus of freshwater snails with a gill and an operculum, aquatic gastropod mollusks in the family Pleuroceridae.
+Leptoxis is a genus of freshwater snails with a gill and an operculum, aquatic gastropod molluscs in the family Pleuroceridae.

 Species within this genus inhabit rocky fast-flowing parts of unpolluted and unimpounded mid-sized rivers in the American mid South and the southern Midwest.
 Species in the subgenus Mudalia inhabit rivers and creeks in the Atlantic drainage.

 Species

-Species within the genus Leptoxis include.
+Species within the genus Leptoxis include:

 Those that are extinct are marked with a dagger †.